 Also in 2006, the FDA issued a public health advisory linking antidepressants with a very serious birth defect called persistent pulmonary hypertension of the newborn (PPHN).
 This is a problem that affects a newborn's heart and lungs.
 Some scientists say taking an antidepressant during the second half of pregnancy can lead to this condition, while other researchers link PPHN to ingesting an antidepressant during the first trimester.

-A National Institutes of Health (NIH) study found that taking an antidepressant during pregnancy leads to a sixfold increase in the risk of having a baby with PPHN.
-In about 10 percent of those cases, PPHN is fatal, the FDA reports.
+A National Institutes of Health (NIH) study found that taking an antidepressant during pregnancy leads to a risk of having a baby with PPHN.
+However, about 99 percent of women who take SSRIs give birth to a baby who never develops PPHN.

 The agency stated in December 2011 that the extent of the connection between antidepressants and PPHN is still being determined.